top of page

 Immediate performance vs long-term growth

-First, businesses generally look at short-term results, including how well a campaign is doing or how quickly they can make sales.
+First, businesses generally focus on short-term results, such as how well a campaign is performing or how quickly they can make sales.
 These results are essential, but they don't tell the whole story.
 Brand recognition, client loyalty, and reputation are all parts of long-term success.
 These things take time to grow, but they are necessary for long-term success.

 The importance of consistency

-Also, consistency is also important for marketing to work.
+Also, consistency is important for marketing to work.
 A technique may not work right away, but it can work over time.
-Changes that happen too often can hurt performance and make less of an effect.
-So, businesses need to find a balance between being patient and making things better.
+Changes that happen too often can hurt performance and have less impact.
+So, businesses need to strike a balance between patience and improvement.
 Not every campaign has to work right away.

 Understanding audience engagement beyond numbers